-To verify compatibility, open up PowerShell or a command prompt (cmd.exe) and type systeminfo.
+After checking the operating system and hardware requirements above, verify hardware compatibility in Windows by opening a PowerShell session or a command prompt (cmd.exe) window, typing systeminfo, and then checking the Hyper-V Requirements section.
 If all listed Hyper-V requirements have a value of Yes, your system can run the Hyper-V role.
 If any item returns No, check the requirements listed in this document and make adjustments where possible.

 If you run systeminfo on an existing Hyper-V host, the Hyper-V Requirements section reads:

 Hyper-V Requirements: A hypervisor has been detected.
-Features required for Hyper-V are not be displayed.
+Features required for Hyper-V will not be displayed.